Heidi Ganahl: CU Board of Regents

 Ganahl was elected to the CU Board of Regents as an at-large member in 2016.
 She wants to see more conservatives (student, staff and faculty levels) at the university.
 Ganahl also recently sponsored an anti-critical race theory proposition in an effort that was seen as an attempt to impose external controls on the academic freedom of faculty at the University of Colorado.
 The proposition was defeated in a 3-6 vote of the Board.
 Regents Ganahl, Chance Hill, and Susan Sharkey voted for the proposition.

-2022 Colorado gubernatorial race
+2022 Colorado gubernatorial election

 On September 10, 2021, Ganahl filed paperwork with the Secretary of State's office indicating that she was seeking the Republican nomination for Governor of Colorado in the 2022 election.

 On June 28, 2022, Ganahl secured the GOP nomination for Governor of Colorado.
 On November 8, 2022, Ganahl lost to Democratic incumbent Jared Polis by a margin of 58.5% to 39.2%.